 Our commitment to employee wellbeing

 As a proactive employer, with a genuine interest and concern in our staff’s wellbeing, we manage work related stress through the Management Standards approach.
-We have trained some of our staff through the Adult Mental Health First Aid two-day training.
+We have trained some of our staff through the Adult Mental Health First Aid two-day training See Photos of Heartwood.

 Our Operations Manager, Janet Reed recently attended the internationally recognised Mental Health First Aid training course, delivered by Healthy Cornwall.
 Head of Operations, Paul Hodgson is also planning on attending the course.
 The course covers important topics such as identifying signs of issues, how to offer and provide initial help and how to guide someone towards appropriate treatment.
 It also helps attendees to better understand the stigma that exists around mental health, help stop ill mental health from getting worse, preserve life where a person may be at risk of harm and promote recovery of good mental health.